-We have applied to list our common stock on the Nasdag Global Market under the symbol "RXST."
+We intend to apply to list our common stock on the Nasdaq Global Market under the symbol "RXST."

-Transfer agent and registral
+Transfer agent and registra

 The transfer agent and registrar for our common stock is American Stock Transfer & Trust Company, LLC.
 The transfer agent and registrar's address is 6201 15th Avenue, Brooklyn, New York 11219, and its telephone number is 718-921-8300.
 Our shares of common stock will be issued in uncertificated form only, subject to limited circumstances.